jawj/github-widget/README.md

 What does it do?
 ================

-It lets you show an up-to-date list of a user's GitHub repositories on another webpage.
+It lets you show an up-to-date list of one or more users' GitHub repositories on another webpage.

 It pulls the data from the GitHub JSON-P API, builds some simple HTML from it, and styles this with CSS.

 It ignores: forks; any GitHub home page repo (username.github.com); and any repo with no description.
-It sorts what's left by descending number of watchers (now stars).
+It sorts what's left by descending number of watchers (now 'stars').

+It works back to IE6 (though some of the styling is ugly there, and it's not super-relevant, given that GitHub doesn't).

-It has no dependencies.
+It's less than 3KB, and has no dependencies.

 How do I use it?